Tickets are on sale now up to 30 September 2021.

 Multi Attraction Annual Pass

-If you live in Brighton & Hove or are a regular visitor, this pass will provide you with unlimited access to our museums for a year.
+If you live in Brighton & Hove or are a regular visitor, this pass will provide you with unlimited access to our museums for a year (check each venue for seasonal opening times).
 Admission to the Bowie / MacCormack exhibition is not included in these tickets.

 Admission to the museum and Bowie / MacCormack exhibition